Masthabanu/Capstone-Project/README.md

 # E-Commerce Sales Performance Dashboard

 **Project Overview:**
-This project focuses on analyzing an E-Commerce sales dataset to evaluate business performance and identify key sales trends.
-The dataset was cleaned, structured, and transformed into a star schema model to support efficient analysis.
+This project analyzes an E-Commerce sales dataset to evaluate business performance and identify key sales trends.
+The dataset was cleaned, structured, and transformed into a star schema data model to support efficient analysis.
 Using Excel dashboards, the project visualizes revenue patterns, product performance,   and regional sales distribution to support data-driven decision-making.

 **Project Objectives:**
 - Analyze overall sales performance of the e-commerce business